nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/DataManagementPlan.md

 todo:
 ---

+### disambiguation
+- If you are looking for [DataPLAN][DataPLAN], the Data Management Plan (DMP) generator of DataPLAN, you can find it here: <https://plan.nfdi4plants.org>;
+- If you are looking for a article of [DataPLAN][DataPLAN], you can find it here: [KnowledgeBase article about DataPLAN][kb-DataPLAN];

-A data management plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of the project.
+A DMP structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of the project.
 Many third-party funders, such as DFG, Horizon Europe, or BMBF expect you to provide information on the handling of research data as part of your funding application.
 Not only is a DMP by now mandatory for a DFG funding in plant sciences, it is always beneficial for your work on a research project.

 ## Advantages of a DMP